Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ⛔    | ✅          |

-If you update your code, push a new Docker image, and then restart your site manually to pick up that change, you're going to experience some down-time while App Service pulls the new image and start your container.
+If you update your code, push a new Docker image, and then restart your app manually to pick up that change, you're going to experience some down-time while **App Service** pulls the new image and start your container.
 You can avoid that by using the Continuous Deployment feature.

-When you use Continuous Deployment, any time you push a new Docker image to your registry, Web App for Containers will pick up that change automatically.
+When you use Continuous Deployment, any time you push a new Docker image to your registry, **App Service** will pick up that change automatically.
 We'll pull the image and start the container, and we'll wait until that new container is running and ready for HTTP requests before we switch over to it.
 During that time, your old image will continue to serve requests into your app.

 For more information on [Continuous Deployment](https://docs.microsoft.com/azure/app-service/containers/app-service-linux-ci-cd), see our documentation on it.